1946 Speedway National League: A fixtures

+B fixtures

+A.C.U.
+Cup

 On account of the small number of teams in the league the ACU Cup was run in a league format.
 Belle Vue Aces came out on top.

-A.C.U.
-Cup final table
+Final table

 Such was the dearth of new riders caused by the war that all of the top ten riders were established pre-war riders and none were below the age of 32.

 Top Ten Riders (League only)

 National Trophy

 The 1946 National Trophy was the tenth edition (if including the 1939 abandoned competition) or ninth edition (if not including) of the Knockout Cup.
 Teams from the lower 1946 Speedway Northern League competed in the event.